keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy.markdown

 ## Software & Software Development Consultancy Services for Businesses
 In the modern technology focused era that we live in, having robust & functioning software implemented and [operating on appropriate infrastructure](/it-operations-consultancy) should be an essential requirement for the operation of any business.

 Overall, high quality Software <a href="/benefits-of-it/increased-productivity">enhances employee productivity</a>, improves company operations, and promotes business growth.
-Some companies simply wouldn't be as successful as they are today without the quality software that they've adopted over time.
+Some companies certainly wouldn't be as successful as they are today without the quality software that they've implemented & adopted over time.
+Efficient Software has enabled companies to streamline their internal & external business processes to grow as a company by employing more staff and generate greater profits.

+### What are the implications of businesses not utilising Software & Software Development Consultancy services?
-Implementing software without following suitable processes, or without understanding its true capabilities and limitations can be catastrophic for a business.
-Such catastrophes could include bad publicity, loss of profits, expensive lawsuits, death to humans and/or animals, or closure of a company altogether (in more severe cases).
+Implementing software without following suitable processes, or without understanding its capabilities & limitations can be catastrophic for a business.
+Such catastrophes could include seeing system errors in production environments, facing system downtime, or facing data leaks & data breaches.
+In more severe cases, mis-configured or untested software can lead to bad publicity, loss of profits, expensive lawsuits, death to humans/animals, or closure of a company altogether.

-We're here to help mitigate such risks to businesses by offering our Software & Software Development Consultancy services at an affordable price that'll yield positive ROI figures for future operation of a company.
+We're here to help mitigate such risks by offering high quality Software & Software Development Consultancy services that'll enhance the way software is used within businesses.
+Our tailored packages will yield positive Return On Investment (ROI) opportunities for businesses over time, in addition to save time for you as a business to focus on your core business objectives, without having to even think about I.T as it can all be managed by us.

-<h3>Typical use cases for Software & Software Development Consultancy Services</h3>
+<h3>Typical use cases for using our Software & Software Development Consultancy Services</h3>
-Whether you’re a small business who needs help designing & setting up a small Local Area Network (LAN), a medium sized company who wants to start selling a new range of products online via an in-house developed e-commerce platform, or a FTSE 100 company who requires expertise advice with a Cloud migration strategy; Keep-Alive I.T is always willing to offer a helping hand with your software queries, no matter the size of your company.
-We will plan, consult, and implement I.T solutions for organisations of all size - no matter their technical literacy, or employee count.
+Whether you’re a small business who needs help designing & setting up a small Local Area Network (LAN), a medium sized company who wants to start selling a new range of products online via an in-house developed e-commerce platform, or a FTSE 100 company who requires expertise advice with a Cloud migration strategy; Keep-Alive I.T is available to offer a helping hand with your software queries, no matter the size of your company, or the complexity of your requirements.

-<div class="divider div-transparent div-arrow-down"></div>
+We will plan, consult, and implement I.T solutions for organisations of all size - no matter their technical literacy, annual turnover, or employee count.

+<h2 style="margin-bottom:1em;">An Overview of our core Software & Software Development Consultancy Services</h2>

 <div class="consultancy-row aos-init aos-animate" data-aos="fade-zoom-in" data-aos-offset="200" data-aos-easing="ease-in-sine" data-aos-duration="600" data-aos-once="true">
     <div class="row">